Ice hockey in Oregon: History

 In 1914, the New Westminster Royals relocated to Portland and renamed themselves the Rosebuds.
 The club was a member of the PCHA, the main competitor to the NHA and played at the highest level of the sport.
-In just its second season in Portland, the Rosebuds won the league championship and met the Montreal Canadiens for 1916 Stanley Cup Finals.
+In just its second season in Portland, the Rosebuds won the league championship and met the Montreal Canadiens for 1916 Stanley Cup Final.
 Despite playing the entire series in Montreal, Portland pushed the series to a deciding 5th game and had a 1-goal lead before surrendering 2 goals and losing to the home team.
 Unfortunately, Portland wasn't able to build on that success folded just two years later.

 In the mid 20s, a second relocation brought the Rosebuds back, this time as a member of the WHL (the successor to the PCHA).
 Portland finished 4th in the standings out of 6 teams, however, the league collapsed after the season when all three west coast teams dissolved.
 The player contracts from that team were sold for $100,000 and used as the basis for a new NHL expansion team, the Chicago Black Hawks.

 Immediately after the end of the Rosebuds, the Portland Buckaroos were founded and used the Rosebuds' old venue, the Portland Ice Arena.
 The team would play in several different minor leagues over the next 15 years but were finally killed off in the early years of World War II.
 Near the end of the war, professional hockey returned to Portland in the form of the Portland Eagles.
 The team was less successful than the Buckaroos and played its final season in 1951.

 The state was devoid of a major ice hockey team for nearly a decade but the completion of the Memorial Coliseum allowed the sport to return.
 The Buckaroos were resurrected and won the league championship in their first year back on the ice.
 Two more championships followed and the team was successful enough to sign an affiliation deal with the Los Angeles Kings in the 1970s.
 Unfortunately, the Western Hockey League folded in 1974 and left the Buckaroos scrambling to find a new home.
 Portland played in the WIHL for a year before attempting to found a fully professional league with 6 other teams in the region.
 The effort failed and the Northwest Hockey League couldn't complete one season of play.